Laboratory

 CHs (

-intorArray_Like(int), optional) – List of channels to get the pattern length.- Returns:
+intorArray_Like(int), optional) – List of channels to get the patt_type.- Returns:

 - Return type: